JiaWei22/ContextSeg/README.md

 # ContextSeg
 This is the official repository for the publication [ContextSeg: Sketch Semantic Segmentation by Querying the Context with Attention](https://arxiv.org/abs/2311.16682).
+Our project page: (https://enigma-li.github.io/projects/contextSeg/contextSeg.html)

 ## Dataset